Note: This content applies to users managed by security groups. If you instead manage a user's security by their roles, see Roles.

 Security groups contain users who perform similar tasks and are used to assign permissions to those users based on their similar needs.
 To view detailed information about a security group, select its name in Control Panel to open its record.
 On the record, you can view details about the users in the group.

-From Analyze, users can — at a glance — gauge how well your organization acquires donors and gifts, completes actions and opportunities, raises money toward campaigns and funds, and much more.
+From Fundraising, Analyze, users can — at a glance — gauge how well your organization acquires donors and gifts, completes actions and opportunities, raises money toward campaigns and funds, and much more.
 Under Analyze rights, you can view whether its members can access Analyze — and if so, for which types of metrics.
-For more information, see Analyze Rights.
+For more information, see Analyze or Reporting Rights.

 To create a complete picture of constituents and fundraising efforts, users can attach files — such as correspondence or presentations — to records.
 Under Attachment rights, you can choose whether a group can view, add, edit, or delete attachments for campaign, fund, or appeal records.
 For more information, seeAttachment Rights.